Step 3. Treating

 Select the right additive

-When it comes to selecting an additive, there are two areas to be addressed: the fermentation and aerobic spoilage (heating).
+When it comes to selecting a silage additive, there are two areas to be addressed: the fermentation and aerobic spoilage (heating).

 Treating to improve the fermentation can certainly pay dividends, as the more efficient bacteria in Ecosyl (Lactobacillus plantarum MTD/1) will help to overcome the high levels of poor bacteria that can be present – e.g. in the leaf joints and on any damaged or dying leaves.
 Improving the fermentation has also been shown to improve animal performance and should be the basis of any treatment.